 Our state self-esteem is most sensitive to others’ evaluating us and is an in-the-moment measurement of how we experience the self [11, 12].
 Global self-esteem, on the other hand, is how we evaluate ourselves along the dimensions of appearance, likability, and capabilities, but when it is measured on tests, it only detects our average feelings towards ourselves .

-These two aspects to self-esteem, however, are more similar than we may think.
+These two aspects of self-esteem, however, are more similar than we may think.
 Global self-esteem, for example, can also be shown to be “a person’s general sense that he or she is the sort of person who is valued and accepted by other people” .
-In order to show this sleight of hand in point of view, I’ve constructed a simple argument and have followed up with explanations.
+In order to show this sleight of hand or shift in perspective, I’ve constructed a simple argument and have followed up with explanations.

 - A system will point to its purpose by what it is most sensitive to,